Lessons Learnt from Ten Years of Adults Martial Arts Classes

 I don't believe in flashy moves or wishful thinking.

 I believe in what I can test and what I can teach others to perform under pressure.
-Situations that require self-defence are not the time to be unsure of yourself or your teachings.
+Situations that require self-defense are not the time to be unsure of yourself or your teachings.

 I consider cross training and competing a must.
 It is very easy for martial artists to live in the ivory tower of 'my style/instructor/gym' is the best, with no evidence other then the fact that it is what they do.
 If it works, it works, the only way to be truly sure is to test it - widely and continuously.

-Finally, all self defence instructors should spend some time covering prevention, deescalation and post conflict survival, or at least direct their students to an expert in those areas.
+Finally, all self-defense instructors in adults martial arts should spend some time covering prevention, de-escalation and post conflict survival, or at least direct their students to an expert in those areas.